 These people cared for humankind.
 They were ready to help in any movement which tended to promote morals or good citizenship.
 Many were ardent abolitionists.
 Among their numbers were farmers, doctors, shopkeepers, homemakers, lawyers, and teachers.
 Some were wealthy.
 Some were not.
 They included school board members, a school superintendent, congressmen, and officers of civic organizations.
 Some were educated in local schools, others were college educated.
 All contributed to the welfare of Milford in ways large or small.

-By 1870, attentions were no longer caught up with the Civil War.
+By 1870, attentions were no longer caught up in the Civil War.
 The slaves were free, by law.
 Many Northern abolitionists had believed in abolishing slavery for freedom’s sake, not for the sake of the Negro, and many were prejudiced against blacks.
 Elizabeth Livermore stated an opposing view, perhaps also held by other Milford abolitionists, when she wrote her belief that “the coming civil war was a working out of divine retribution for America’s criminal treatment of the Negro race.”

 In 1870 this war on hate had still to be won.
 Perhaps this was one of the reasons that drew a company of men and women together in 1870.
 Their purpose was to discuss forming a new religious society in Milford.
 A committee was chosen to ascertain how much money could be raised to support preaching for one year.
 These people also decided that if a society could be formed it would be known as a Unitarian society.

 With the help of a benefactor that provided land for less than market value on which to build the church, and with support from the N.H.
 Unitarian Association (NHUA), the Unitarian movement in Milford, in 1878 began construction of a stone church fashioned after an English chapel.
-Work continued for a decade, until the church was completed and dedicated in 1888.
+Work continued for a decade until the church was completed and dedicated in 1888.